THE NATIONAL MALL AND ITS MONuments. The cherry blossoms. The National Archives. The Georgetown waterfront. The museums at Smithsonian Institution.

 One of the most memorable moments of the short film features journalist Nellie Bly, who admitted herself to an asylum for women to investigate rumors of inhumane treatment there.

-As the movie displayed up-close images of rats moving in her dark, dreary room, theatrical effects from the theater floor level -- perhaps puffs of air -- made it feel as if rodents were moving across our feet.
+As the movie displayed up-close images of rats moving in her dark, dreary room, theatrical effects from the theater floor level -- perhaps puffs of air -- made it feel as if rodents are moving across your feet.
 After the screams subsided (including the ones from my daughter), some folks raised their feet off the floor and refused to put them down until it was time to leave.

 Yet, everyone cheered with delight during the film and some bemoaned that it ended so soon.
-When the credits rolled, a preteen girl seated to my right exclaimed, "That was [expletive] awesome!"
+When the credits rolled, a pre-teen girl seated to my right exclaimed, 'That was [expletive] awesome!'

 From there, we took an afternoon ride on the top deck of the sightseeing bus, which was ideal on a sunny day with 80-degree temperatures.
-It offered picturesque views of the nation's capital, without our having to worry about getting around in traffic.
+It offered picturesque views of the nation's capital, without having to worry about getting around traffic.

-The bus's public address system warned repeatedly that we top-deck riders were 14 feet in the air, and that we had to watch out for low-hanging branches and power lines (often, we had to duck).
+The bus's public address system warned repeatedly that we top-deck riders were 14 feet in the air, and that we had to watch out for low hanging branches and power lines (often, we had to duck).